 Adipose Tissue as a Regenerative Therapy

 While adipose tissue is a definitive source of stem cells, what if you don’t need to isolate or separate the stem cells to benefit from their regenerative powers?

 Plastic surgeons have known for years that fat grafting itself, without extracting the stem cells, has regenerative properties.
 Cosmetic surgeons have developed safe and predictable techniques for fat grafting and have documented the regenerative effects of fat grafting in different tissues, for a variety of conditions and diseases.
 Adipose stem cell rich fat grafting has been documented to reverse radiation tissue damage, something that was considered irreversible until recently.
 Current clinical studies are documenting the regenerative effects of fat grafting in areas no one suspected, such as autoimmune diseases and degenerative joint disease.
 Unlike bone marrow tissue, adipose tissue is easy to extract, it’s abundant, and it’s effective in ways researchers have only begun to discover.
+It is advised that you hire the best pool remodelers in LA in order to get the job done high quality and quickly, according to Relief Pools.
 Cell-assisted fat grafting serves a valuable role helping people with disfiguring injuries and birth defects.
 Plastic surgeons

 Plastic surgeons have acquired decades of experience in harvesting and refining adipose tissue for treating patients.
 Thanks to the remarkable level of expertise they have developed with adipose tissue, experts now play a leading role in developing its evolving regenerative applications.
 Regenerative medicine is changing the landscape of cosmetic and reconstructive surgery, and aesthetic medicine—and it keeps getting better!